-Derivative instruments may be used to modify the effective duration of a Fund's portfolio investments.
-Derivative instruments may also be used for "hedging," which means that they may be used when the Adviser or Sub-Adviser seeks to protect a Fund's investments from a decline in value resulting from changes to interest rates, market prices, currency fluctuations, or other market factors.
+Derivative instruments may be used to modify the effective duration of the Fund's portfolio investments.
+Derivative instruments may also be used for "hedging," which means that they may be used when the Adviser or Sub-Adviser seeks to protect the Fund's investments from a decline in value resulting from changes to interest rates, market prices, currency fluctuations, or other market factors.
 Derivative instruments may also be used for other purposes, including to seek to increase liquidity, provide efficient portfolio management, broaden investment opportunities (including taking short or negative positions), implement a tax or cash management strategy, gain exposure to a particular security or segment of the market and/or enhance total return.
 However derivative instruments are used, their successful use is not assured and will depend upon, among other factors, the Adviser's or Sub-Adviser's ability to gauge relevant market movements.

 Derivative instruments may be used for the purpose of direct hedging.
 Direct hedging means that the transaction must be intended to reduce a specific risk exposure of a portfolio security or its denominated currency and must also be directly related to such security or currency.
-A Fund's use of derivative instruments may be limited from time to time by policies adopted by the Board, the Adviser or the Sub-Adviser.
+The Fund's use of derivative instruments may be limited from time to time by policies adopted by the Board, the Adviser or the Sub-Adviser.

-SEC Rule 18f-4 ("Rule 18f-4" or the "Derivatives Rule") regulates the ability of a Fund to enter into derivative transactions and other leveraged transactions.
+SEC Rule 18f-4 ("Rule 18f-4" or the "Derivatives Rule") regulates the ability of the Fund to enter into derivative transactions and other leveraged transactions.
 The Derivatives Rule defines the term "derivatives" to include short sales and forward contracts, such as TBA transactions, in addition to instruments traditionally classified as derivatives, such as swaps, futures, and options.
-Rule 18f-4 also regulates other types of leveraged transactions, such as reverse repurchase transactions and transactions deemed to be "similar to" reverse repurchase transactions, such as certain securities lending transactions in connection with which a Fund obtains leverage.
-Among other things, under Rule 18f-4, a Fund is prohibited from entering into these derivatives transactions except in reliance on the provisions of the Derivatives Rule.
-The Derivatives Rule establishes limits on the derivatives transactions that a Fund may enter into based on the value-at-risk ("VaR") of a Fund inclusive of derivatives.
-A Fund will generally satisfy the limits under the Rule if the VaR of its portfolio (inclusive of derivatives transactions) does not exceed 200% of the VaR of its "designated reference portfolio."
-The "designated reference portfolio" is a representative unleveraged index or a Fund's own portfolio absent derivatives holdings, as determined by a Fund's derivatives risk manager.
+Rule 18f-4 also regulates other types of leveraged transactions, such as reverse repurchase transactions and transactions deemed to be "similar to" reverse repurchase transactions, such as certain securities lending transactions in connection with which the Fund obtains leverage.
+Among other things, under Rule 18f-4, the Fund is prohibited from entering into these derivatives transactions except in reliance on the provisions of the Derivatives Rule.
+The Derivatives Rule establishes limits on the derivatives transactions that the Fund may enter into based on the value-at-risk ("VaR") of the Fund inclusive of derivatives.
+The Fund will generally satisfy the limits under the Rule if the VaR of its portfolio (inclusive of derivatives transactions) does not exceed 200% of the VaR of its "designated reference portfolio."
+The "designated reference portfolio" is a representative unleveraged index or the Fund's own portfolio absent derivatives holdings, as determined by the Fund's derivatives risk manager.
 This limits test is referred to as the "Relative VaR Test."
-As a result of the Relative VaR Test is not appropriate in light of its strategy, subject to specified conditions, a Fund may instead comply with the "Absolute VaR Test."
-A Fund will satisfy the Absolute VaR Test if the VaR of its portfolio does not exceed 20% of the value of a Fund's net assets.
+As a result of the Relative VaR Test, the Fund may not seek returns in excess of 2x the designated reference portfolio.
+If the Fund determines that the Relative VaR Test."
+The Fund will satisfy the Absolute VaR Test.
+The Fund will satisfy the Absolute VaR Test.
+The Fund will satisfy the Absolute VaR Test.